 On our trip to Spokane, we stayed in a small cottage that we found listed on Airbnb.
 What we love about staying in Airbnb accommodations is that they are usually less expensive and offer more space than typical hotel rooms.
 We also love having a kitchen where we can prepare simple meals – especially breakfast.

-Travelers who would rather stay in a hotel room have many choices in a range of prices.
+Travelers to Spokane who would prefer to stay in a hotel room have many choices in a range of prices.
 We think the best place to stay in Spokane is in the heart of the city.
 Although we did not stay there, our local friends highly recommend staying at the Historic Davenport Hotel (or one of their other luxury properties).
-The Montvale Hotel and The Best Western Plus also get rave reviews.
+The Montvale Hotel and The Best Western Plus also get good reviews.

 Start your search for the best places to stay in Spokane at the best rates on Booking.com!